FatihKoz/DisposableBasic/README.md

 ## Module links and routes

-Module does not provide auto links to your phpvms theme, Disposable Theme v3 has some built in menu items but in case you need to manually adjust or use a different theme/menu below are the routes or url's module provide
+Module does not provide auto links to your phpvms theme, Disposable Theme v3 has some built in menu items but in case you need to manually adjust or use a different theme/menu, below are the routes and their respective url's module provide

 Named Routes and Url's

 ```php

 DBasic.airlines  /dairlines         // Airlines index page